Journey in North America: Point of view

 He attacked slavery vehemently and had bitter words about the treatment of the indigenous people.
-Similar to Tocqueville, he arrived at the conclusion that freeing the slaves in the future would result in racial conflicts.
+Similar to Tocqueville, he concluded that freeing the slaves in the future would result in racial conflicts.

 Style

-The part about Europe is like a diary characterized by the chronological enumeration of the facts, while the American part is dominated by a thematic approach for which the author made use of several sources of statistical data.
+The part about Europe is like a diary characterized by the chronological enumeration of the facts.
+In contrast, the American part is dominated by a thematic approach for which the author used several sources of statistical data.
 The style of the book is characterized by the flexibility of the live speech.
-In an effort to meet readers' expectations he did not use foreign words, replacing them in some cases with Hungarian expressions of his own invention.
+In an effort to meet readers' expectations, he did not use foreign words, replacing them in some cases with Hungarian expressions of his invention.
 Next to expressions describing things specific to America, he showed the original English names in parentheses.
-The descriptions are sometimes colored by romantic elements (e.g., the Falls of the Braan in Scotland, the storm on the ocean, Niagara Falls).
+The descriptions are sometimes coloured by romantic elements (e.g., the Falls of the Braan in Scotland, the storm on the ocean, Niagara Falls).
 Speaking about American society his style is enthusiastic.